-“We see emotion as nutrition, and a healthy human should have a wide variety” says Jenovah Chen, the director of Journey (2012).
+“We see emotion as nutrition, and a healthy human should have a wide variety” says Jenovah Chen, director of the video game Journey (2012).

 Journey tells a deliberately generic story: a traveller is guided by visions on a pilgrimage to a distant mountaintop that shines with divine light; hardship and hazard are faced on the path to enlightenment.
 It hews close to the archetypal hero’s journey of the monomyth, the narrative template for mythologies identified by Joseph Campbell.
 Where Journey innovates is in its approach to emotional engagement: our part in this pilgrimage is not limited to physical input.

 Wu wei erh wu pu wei.